BILLthebuilder/restaurant-reviews/README.md

 # Restaurant reviews-app-stage-1
 - This is an web application for reviewing restaurants.
-It utilizes a service worker so that when the user visits the page for the first time, content is cached for later use.
+It utilizes a service worker so that when the user visits the page for the first time, content is cached for offline use.

 ### How to get started